harlan-zw/unlighthouse/README.md

 #### Debugging

-As Unlighthouse is in early access, it's recommended you run it in debug mode.
+As Unlighthouse is in beta, it's recommended you run it in debug mode.

 ```bash
 # NPM